Soil Health is Your Health

 Written by Kelly Key, LEAP's Director of Programs

 I spend a good amount of my non-existent free time at Bramble Hollow Farm in Montvale where our good friends Brent and Anna Wills raise heritage hogs and meat chickens on pasture.
 When I first moved to Virginia, after having spent the previous two seasons living on a farm, I needed a way to get my farm fix.
 I started volunteering my time and skills to help on their chicken processing days.
-Six years later and having our own farm to tend to, my husband and I still go to every chicken day we can in order to spend time with them, their kids, and their farm.
+Eight years later and having our own farm to tend to, my husband and I still go to every chicken day we can in order to spend time with them, their kids, and their farm.
 It's a hard day of work but I feel very rejuvenated and hopeful for the future of our food whenever I leave.

 Their farm is a great example of what Brent calls "feeding the land instead of feeding the crop."
 At Bramble Hollow they do this by using mobile chicken pens.
 They are able to move their chickens every day to a new piece of grass allowing the chickens to forage with the added benefit of fertilizing every inch of that farm.
 The chicken manure slowly decomposes and as it incorporates into the soil it promotes soil biology.
 Year after year their pasture is more lush and stays green even in drought.
 And year after year their chickens are healthier and larger because of the increased nutrients they receive from pasture.
 Brent and Anna are very proud of their grass because it is a true indicator of their soil health.